 In general, women don’t often talk about their pelvic floor or categorise it as part of the postnatal recovery process, even though it is a big part of your recovery so warrants a little TLC...

 We've teamed up with the experts at Elvie to shed some light on why pelvic floor exercises are super important and reveal some of the handy gadgets on the market such as the Elvie Trainer.
 Plus, with up to 25% off the Elvie Trainer until 8th February, read on to discover why this little device is improving pelvic floors worldwide.

 What is your pelvic floor?

-If something goes wrong with your pelvic floor, it can mess with your ability to pee or poop normally, with your sex life, and with your general function in that region.
+If something goes wrong with your pelvic floor, it can mess with your ability to go to the loo normally, with your sex life and with your general function in that region.
 A little pee when you laugh?
 This is most likely a result of a weak pelvic floor.

-What effect does pregnancy have on your pelvic floor?
+How does pregnancy affect your pelvic floor?

 Being pregnant and labour can have an effect on your pelvic floor.
 The muscles can be loosened and the connective tissues such a ligaments can weaken.
 Hormones such as progesterone, estrogen, and one literally called relaxin are all released during pregnancy.
 These hormones help the body prepare for labour by loosening these muscles to eventually allow the baby to pass through the birth canal more easily.

 It sort of goes without saying that giving birth will also affect these muscles.
 In the process of childbirth, the baby’s head will pass through the vagina meaning pelvic floor muscles get moved out of the way and sometimes tear.
 While doctors can usually repair these lacerations with surgery when necessary, it will take some time for your pelvic floor to recover.
 For some, it might forever be a little different.